flipacholas/Architecture-of-consoles/articles/mega-drive-genesis.md

 Game cartridges stores tiles in their **ROM** (found in their cartridge) but they have to be copied to **VRAM** so the VDP can read them {{< cite "graphics-ports" >}}.
 Traditionally, this was only possible during specific time frames and handled by the CPU, fortunately, this console added special circuitry to offload this task to the VDP (we'll get into details later on).

 Tiles are used to build a total of **four planes** which, once merged together, form the frame seen on the screen.
-Alos, planes' tiles will overlap with each other, so the VDP will decide which tile is going to be visible based on the type of plane and the tile's **priority value**.
+Also, planes' tiles will overlap with each other, so the VDP will decide which tile is going to be visible based on the type of plane and the tile's **priority value**.
 {{% /inner_markdown %}}

 {{< /tab >}}